hepl-mausen/smartcities/GPIO/README.md

 ### Demonstartion :

+You can see the led blinking 10 times.

 https://user-images.githubusercontent.com/124889423/224554670-5c156ccd-f622-4161-be91-171a1d759fb7.mp4

 ## Blink with while loop

-This code make a led blink with a while loop
+This code make a led blink with a while loop.

 ### Hardware needed :